pytorch/tutorials/intermediate_source/torchserve_with_ipex_2.rst

 ^^^^^^^^
 Let's profile PTMalloc vs. JeMalloc.

-We'll use the launcher to designate the memory allocator, and to bind the workload to physical cores of the first socket to avoid any NUMA complication – to profile the effect of memory allocator only.
+We will use the launcher to designate the memory allocator, and to bind the workload to physical cores of the first socket to avoid any NUMA complication – to profile the effect of memory allocator only.

 The following example measures the average inference time of ResNet50: